El Monte

 Can I travel from the US to Mexico in my rental RV?

 Generally, no. Most RV suppliers restrict travel into Mexico for RVs rented in the US.
-El Monte is the only exception to this, however, additional insurance is required.
+El Monte is an exception to this; however, additional insurance is required.

 Are one-way rentals possible in California?